SYKM

 Jeremiah Spur: retired white Texas Ranger, and Clyde Thomas, the first black deputy sheriff, in Brenham, Texas, by James Hime

-Squires, Lee: an English professor and poet in Montana by Christine Andreae
+Lee Squires: English professor and poet in Montana, by Christine Andreae

 Bruno Stachel: the German flying ace from WWI to 1945, by Jack D. Hunter